micmejia/bible-dump/AMPC/Genesis/Gen 4.md

-And the Lord said to him, [^d]Therefore, if anyone kills Cain, vengeance shall be taken on him sevenfold.
-And the Lord set a [^e]mark _or_ sign upon Cain, lest anyone finding him should kill him.
+And the Lord said to him, Therefore, if anyone kills Cain, vengeance shall be taken on him sevenfold.
+And the Lord set a mark _or_ sign upon Cain, lest anyone finding him should kill him.